skip to Main Content

 Mike is a consultant to the Ministry of Defence and New Zealand Navy for Dynamically Positioned (DP) Diving and ROV systems and has recently opened a new privately owned occupational diver training facility in New Zealand.

-Dr Susannah Sherlock
+Associate Professor Susannah Sherlock

-In addition to her hospital and private practice work, Dr Sherlock is also a senior clinical lecturer at the University of Queensland.
+In addition to her hospital and private practice work, Associate Professor Sherlock is also a senior clinical lecturer at the University of Queensland.
 She has an interest in examining and teaching at both undergraduate and post graduate levels, and has a special interest in simulation and crisis management.
 She has also convened and founded an annual course for General Practitioners to increase their diving and hyperbaric medicine knowledge.

-Dr Sherlock is a member of several national and international collaborative groups involved in research, with one research topic being the use of hyperbaric therapy for long COVID.
+Associate Professor Sherlock is a member of several national and international collaborative groups involved in research, with one research topic being the use of hyperbaric therapy for long COVID.

-Along with her medical work, Dr Sherlock has also been an examiner and hospital accreditor with the Australian and New Zealand College of Anaesthetists (ANZCA) for the last 15 years.
+Along with her medical work, Associate Professor Sherlock has also been an examiner and hospital accreditor with the Australian and New Zealand College of Anaesthetists (ANZCA) for the last 15 years.
 She is also the Continuing Professional Development (CPD) committee Chair, and a sub-committee member for the Diving and Hyperbaric Medicine Committee of ANZCA which approves formal qualifications in Diving and Hyperbaric Medicine.

-Dr Sherlock is passionate about safety in diving and hyperbaric medicine, and about crisis prevention and management.
+Associate Professor Sherlock is passionate about safety in diving and hyperbaric medicine, and about crisis prevention and management.
 She is a tireless promotor of safety in anaesthesia and hyperbaric medicine, and in the hyperbaric industry as a whole.

 Edwin Tan